nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/introduction.md

 # Product Delivery

 In the Product Delivery world, we operate in a complicated environment where we deliver many easily understood items to the customer; the outcome is known.
-This may be Support Tickets, a Software Factory, or another prebuilt system that we are deploying or configuring.
+This may be Support Tickets, a Software Factory, or another pre-built system that we are deploying or configuring.
 For this type of work, we should follow [flow-based techniques](/Guides/Kanban-Guide) to model our current process, and then optimise for output; more stuff.

 **Risk Management:** Risk here is managed by more control; lists of risks and mitigating actions.